 The Dayton Peace Accords negotiated in Dayton during 1995 was profound in two ways.
 First, it stopped the Bosnian War that had caused the death of over 100,000 people and displaced millions from their homes.
 Second, it created a legacy for Dayton as the city where the peace was negotiated.
 Today, Dayton means “peace” to millions of people around the world.

 Note: Introduction page at the time of joining International Cities of Peace.
-For updates, contact the liaison.
+For updates, see contact information below.

 As a result of this legacy, the “Dayton: City of Peace” initiative is not owned by any one organization or group but comprises a diverse, regional, cross-culture of citizens intending to bring the promise of peace home to the Dayton region.
 Since 1995, an array of peace initiatives have made Dayton a true international hub of peace.